strawberry-graphql/strawberry/docs/guides/federation.md

 for the `Book` type.
 In this example we are creating an instance of `Book` with the requested `id` and a fixed number of reviews.

-If we added more fields to book in a database this would be the place where we could query our database for the additional fields.
+If we were to add more fields to `Book` that were stored in a database, this would be where we could perform queries for these fields' values.

 The last thing we need to do is to define a `Query` type, even if our service only has one type that is not used directly in any GraphQL query.
 This is